ChimoryX/ChimoryX/README.md

 My pronouns?
 I *prefer* he/him but i'm okay with any pronouns
 ━━━━━━━━━━━━━━━━━━━━━━━━━━
+> `What does it means?`
-　🟢 : available / idle
+- 🟢 : available / idle
-　🌙 : offtab / semi-afk / watching youtube / roblox
+- 🌙 : offtab / semi-afk / watching youtube / roblox
-　⛔ : busy / away / overwhelmed
+- ⛔ : busy / away / overwhelmed
 ━━━━━━━━━━━━━━━━━━━━━━━━━━
 >  `NOTE:`
 - C+H is okay unless it's says otherwise!